 - (1) Pay Allotments.
 All members who will participate in a deployment should have already taken steps to set-up predetermined pay to their normal bank account in Canada.
 This will be deposited to the account on the 15th and last day of each month.
-This is typically conducted by the deploying member during their pre-deployment preparations; - Access to Civilian Bank Accounts.
+This is typically conducted by the deploying member during their predeployment preparations; - (2) Access to Civilian Bank Accounts.
 If the deploying member wishes a specific individual to have access to his/her civilian bank account(s) during their absence, it is essential that the service member complete a Power of Attorney prior to departing Canada.
 This is important as banks will insist upon seeing the Power of Attorney before allowing anyone else to access that account.
 Some banks insist that their own forms be used please check with your own financial institution.
 Arranging to issue a Power of Attorney once the member has deployed is extremely difficult.
-A Power of Attorney is not required for a spouse or family member to access any joint bank account(s) that they hold in both names: - (3) Access to Military Pay Accounts.
+A Power of Attorney is not required for a spouse or family member to access any joint bank account(s) that they hold in both names; - (3) Access to Military Pay Accounts.
 For a spouse or family member to be able to access the deploying member's military pay account in Canada, it is necessary that the member complete a Power of Attorney prior to deployment.
-Details on how to complete a Power of Attorney are explained in Chapter 3, page 9.
+Details on how to complete a Power of Attorney are explained bellow under "Power of Attorney".
 Please understand that, like civilian banks, without the service member's Power of Attorney authorizing access, military pay clerks cannot provide information or make changes to a service member's pay account.
 Arranging for Power of Attorney is typically conducted by the deploying unit during the pre-deployment phase; - (4) Special Pay and Allowances.
 During deployments, all members will receive extra pay and allowances as described below.
 The actual dollar value of each depends on the mission, and will be given to the member before deploying: - (a) Operations Foreign Service Premium (OPS FSP).
 OPS FSP is paid as an incentive to serve outside Canada and recognizes previous service outside Canada.
 OPS FSP is a non-taxable benefit that becomes effective the day you leave.
 OPS FSP continues to be paid during periods of paid leave.
 You receive one point for every month you served outside Canada while posted or attached posted.
-For the most up-to-date information on this pay incentive, please refer to the graph at:
+For the most up-to-date information on this pay incentive, please refer to the link below: - (b) Hardship Allowance (HA).
+The intent of the HA is to compensate for the living conditions existing at a specific post.
+There are seven levels of HA, from Level Zero (no difference from a typical base standard) to Level Six (very austere).
+The Chief of the Defence Staff approves the HA level for the post upon recommendation by the Departmental Hardship and Risk Committee.
+Once established, the HA Level is reviewed on a semi-annual basis or as required for each operation: - (c) Hardship Allowance Bonus (HA Bonus).
+The intent of the HA Bonus is to compensate a member for repeated deployments.
+The HA Bonus level to which a member is entitled is based on points accumulated for service on operations, and a can be found at the following link: